citp/privacy-policy-historical/t/to/toy/toyota.com.au.md

   * where we obtain a credit report about an individual from a credit reporting agency in the course of assessing a loan application;
   * from an accountant where we approach the accountant in assessing a loan application;
   * where an individual is an officer of a company that has applied for finance with us, we may obtain information about the officer from public records or from other officers of the company who arrange the company's finance application; and
-  * from the motor vehicle dealership where a vehicle is purchased or finance with TFS is arranged.
+  * from the motor vehicle dealership where a vehicle is purchased or finance with Toyota Finance is arranged.

-Regardless of who provides personal information to us, it will always be handled by TFS in accordance with this privacy policy.
+Regardless of who provides personal information to us, it will always be handled by Toyota Finance in accordance with this privacy policy.

 Back to the top

 ### Do we disclose personal information to anyone else?

-In providing our customers with their chosen product or service, TFS may sometimes need to disclose personal information to others.
+In providing our customers with their chosen product or service, Toyota Finance may sometimes need to disclose personal information to others.
 Examples of the types of organisations we may need to disclose information to in the course of providing a product or service are:

   * the vehicle manufacturer (including TMCA) or supplier of the vehicle or any extended warranty taken out in connection with the vehicle that is the subject of the finance;
   * insurers under insurance policies applied for or taken out in connection with the vehicle that is the subject of the finance, or in connection with the finance itself (for example consumer credit insurance);
   * a guarantor if a finance arrangement is guaranteed; and
-  * parties outside TFS where that party is contracted to us to provide a particular service on our behalf and is bound by the same privacy rules we follow.
+  * parties outside Toyota Finance where that party is contracted to us to provide a particular service on our behalf and is bound by the same privacy rules we follow.

-Some examples of the kinds of organisations contracted by TFS are:
+Some examples of the kinds of organisations contracted by Toyota Finance are:

   * mailing houses for bulk mailing of letters and notices;
   * printers for direct marketing material;